Calgary Zoo: Zoolights

-Zoolights is a Christmas lights festival held annually at the Calgary Zoo.
-It closes only on Christmas Day.
+Zoolights is a Christmas lights festival held annually at the Zoo.
+It usually closes around the end of December or the beginning of January.
 The month-long, animal-themed show features more than one million lights and is the largest seasonal light show in western Canada.

-Recent controversy
+Incidents

 Following a series of high-profile incidents in 2008 and 2009, some commentators criticized the zoo's conduct and operations.